 Mrs Nancy Bailey,

 Michelle has a background in molecular biology and clinical genetics, working as a genetic counsellor in her hometown of Melbourne, Australia.
-She has an honours degree in biochemistry, Graduate Diploma in Genetic Counselling and a PhD in the field of genetics education.
+She has an honours degree in biochemistry, graduate diploma in Genetic Counselling and a PhD in the field of genetics education.
 She also has extensive experience in teaching genetics to high school and medical school students.
 Michelle supports the genetics education and training of medical students, Foundation trainees, non-genetics specialty trainees including GP trainees and doctors in practice.
 This includes the development of learning outcomes across the continuum of medical education and the development and evaluation of genetics resources for medical practitioners.

 Sarah has had a long career in nursing, predominately in the primary care setting.
 Previously, she taught pre- and post-registration nurses at Birmingham City University and University of Wolverhampton, where she predominantly taught genetics and ethics on primary care, public health and non-medical prescribing courses.
 Sarah has a BSc Hons in community nursing specialist practitioner, a post-graduate certificate in higher education, and an MA Medical Ethics and Law.
 Her dissertation was on the ethics of newborn screening for Fragile X.

 Sandie graduated as a pharmacist and then qualified as a further education teacher with an adult literacy specialism.
 Having developed a passion for using digital technologies for learning and teaching, she went on to deliver staff skills development training in a variety of contexts and sectors.
 Her teaching experience in further and higher education enabled her to achieve Qualified Teacher Learning and Skills (QTLS) status with the Institute for Learning, and recognition as Fellow of the Higher Education Academy (FHEA).
 Her research experience includes educational projects such as ‘Barriers to higher education for vocational learners’.
 She has also co-authored a guide, published by NIACE, following research in ‘Using e-books and e-readers for adult learning’.
 Until April 2013, Sandie managed a FE workforce development project allowing teachers to map their existing teaching qualification and enable them to develop further as required for their role.
-Sandie’s role at the Centre focuses on facilitating the integration of genomics into the training of health professionals through a variety of means, including developing and working with an Educator Champions network.
+Sandie’s role at the Centre focused on facilitating the integration of genomics into the training of health professionals through a variety of means, including developing and working with an Educator Champions network.

 Ms Silvana Ioannou,

-Dr Peter Lunt
+Dr Peter Lunt,

 Senior Clinical Advisor (Genetics and Genomics)